Skip to content

 About the Course:

 The Mental Health First Aid program is an interactive session which runs 8 hours.
-Participants who attend all 8 hours receive a certificate in Youth Mental Health First Aid.
-Just as CPR training helps a layperson without medical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist young people experiencing a mental health crisis.
-This training introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and develops skills to engage youth.
+This course spans across two (4 hour) days.
+Participants who attend all 8 hours receive a certificate in Mental Health First Aid.
+This certification must be renewed every three years and introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews common treatments.

 Who should attend: